patrick-huyphan/lsicvx/README.md

-# lsicvx
+# lsiCVX
 Using spark to process:
 - clustering data with SCC
 - find projection matrix with ADMM

-SW requirement:
+# SW requirement:
 - JDK 1.8
 - spark 2.1
 - maven

-TODO:
+# TODO:

 Paper: Full flow, normal processing with SCC and ADMM

 Parallel processing:
+- Data structure:
+    - matrix with row and column
+    - key-value:???

-- Read matrix data: where is data stored?
+- Read matrix data:
+    + where is data stored?
+    + What data will be mapped and reduced?

 - SCC: what data should be read, flow processing
     + map matrix